Animal Research and Psychopharmacology

 BAP has signed the ‘Concordat on Openness on Animal Research’.
 We are committed to being open with the public about how, when and why animals are used in research.
 As a learned society, BAP supports education in psychopharmacology to develop its’ members understanding of animal research in psychopharmacology (e.g. Non-Clinical Certificate) and also funds animal research through the 'In Vivo Training Initiative'.

 The law governing the use of animals in research in the UK only permits animals to be used in research where there is no alternative.
-The law sets the highest standards for animal welfare and stipulates that the most refined procedures must be used at all times.
+The law sets very high standards for animal welfare and stipulates that the most refined procedures available must be used at all times.
 Further information on the regulation of animal research can be found at the Understanding Animal Research website.